labgem/microscope-user-doc/docs/content/compgenomics/macsyfinder.rst

 * **Nb of mandatory missing**: number of mandatory genes of the system not detected in the organism
 * **Nb of accessory present**: number of accessory genes of the system identified in the organism

-What is the 'CRISPR' table?
+What is the 'CRISPR' table ?
 --------------------------------------------------------

-This table enumerates all CRISPR and Cas predicted for the selected organism and its replicons.
+This table display all CRISPR detected by CRISPRCasFinder and all Cas detected by MacSyFinder.

 .. image:: img/CRISPR_table_ADP1.PNG